-Likewise, I have forced myself to watch the awful beheading videos and other assorted visual evidence that the cowardly Islamofascists so narcissisticly make of their despicable actions.
-Only someone truly evil could even possibly imagine that such technological reproductions of their depravity could be seen by anyone with human DNA without feeling utter revulsion and outrage toward the perpetrators.
+Likewise, I have forced myself to watch the beheading videos and other assorted visual evidence that the cowardly Islamic fanatics so narcissisticly make of their despicable actions.
+Only someone truly evil could even possibly imagine that such technological reproductions of their depravity could be seen by anyone with human DNA without feeling utter revulsion and contempt toward the perpetrators.
 I have tried to find something in their behavior that I could understand on any level.
-But these Islamic fanatics have taken me one emotional step further than even the serial killers I have interviewed.
+But these new fascists have taken me one emotional step further than even the serial killers I have interviewed.

-In addition to the feelings I mention above, I have felt a growing coldness and an increasing sense of grim determination.
-When I watched today the al-Jazeera video of the injured pilot from the helicopter that was shot down being brutally murdered, after asking help to stand; his body riddled with bullets, while the brave soldiers of Allah the magnificent mindlessly shouted (off-camera) "Allah Akbar"--I finally understood.
-I had understood this on an intellectual level for some time, but the psychiatrist in me had still been searching for something-- anything--that would make it possible for these monsters to be able to live in a human world.
+In addition to the feelings I mention above, I have felt a growing coldness and an increasing sense of grim determination that this evil must be stopped before it engulfs the world.
+I believe it was when I watched the al-Jazeera video (that may have even been faked or staged) of an injured American pilot from a helicopter that was shot down, being brutally murdered, after asking help to stand; his body riddled with bullets, while the brave soldiers of Allah the magnificent mindlessly shouted (off-camera) "Allah Akbar"--I finally understood.
+I had understood on an intellectual level for some time, but the psychiatrist in me had still been searching for something-- anything--that would make it possible for these monsters to be able to live in a human world.

-They are vermin.
+Those who commit such acts are vermin.
 They feed off of death and destruction.
 They glory in nothing but death.
-Once maybe when they were children they were human.
+Once perhaps, when they were children they were human.
+But they long ago abandoned all humanity for their particular utopian delusion.
 Now they teach innocent children to hate as they steal their souls from them.
-They are cowards and subhuman troglodytes; remnants of a medieval culture that should have died a thousand years ago.
-The complete, total and irrevocable extermination of this evil and its adherents MUST be the goal of anyone who is civilized.
+They are nothing more than subhuman troglodytes; remnants of a medieval culture that should have died a thousand years ago.
+The complete, total and irrevocable extermination of this kind of evil and its adherents MUST be the goal of anyone who is civilized.

 When you are in the presence of true evil, you have only one real choice.
 You must face it coldly, ruthlessly and with unswerving determination and loyalty to Life.

-Because in every way that matters, this is a battle of Life and Death.
+Because in every way that matters, this is a battle between civilization and barbarism; between Life and Death.